 (2) A person must not alter any information or statement entered in a sandalwood tracking form unless —

-(a) the alteration is made for the purpose of correcting a mistake as soon as practicable after the mistake is discovered; and
+(a) the alteration is made in a manner that leaves the entry that is altered legible or recoverable; and

-(b) the alteration is made in a manner that leaves the entry that is altered legible or recoverable; and
+(b) the identity of the person making the alteration is recorded on the form; and

-(c) the identity of the person making the alteration is recorded on the form.
+(c) in the case of information required under regulation 135(a) to (g), (k) or (l) — the alteration is made for the purpose of correcting a mistake as soon as practicable after the mistake is discovered.

 Penalty for this subregulation: a fine of $25 000.

 (3) A person must, when completing a sandalwood tracking form, ensure that all information required under regulation 135 is included in the form.